atikassam/node-tarbo/readme.md

+## This documentation is still in progress
 # A simple NodeJS backend

 Repetitive work is always boring.
 Some time creating router, controller, service, and even repo are very repetitive in many project like in small MVP, where often we need just basic CURD API for a specific entity.